lukaslehner/covid19policytrackers/index.md

     - Focus: how citizens are preparing and coping with the COVID-19 crisis
     - Coverage: worldwide
     - Data format: data will be made available later
-    - By researchers of 12 universities including [@Margarita1512](https://twitter.com/Margarita1512)
+    - By researchers of 12 universities incl.
+        [@Margarita1512](https://twitter.com/Margarita1512)
         [@LukasHenselEcon](https://twitter.com/LukasHenselEcon)
         [@jonj](https://twitter.com/jonj)